IMEI Generator — Random IMEI Numbers for Any Device

 Teach students about the IMEI structure, Luhn algorithm, and TAC allocation system with hands-on generated examples.

-Random IMEI mirrors the GSMA specification exactly: eight Type Allocation Code digits, six unique serial digits, and one Luhn checksum.
-This section condenses the essentials so you can brief QA teams, marketplace analysts, and compliance partners with confidence.
+Our IMEI generator mirrors the GSMA specification exactly: eight Type Allocation Code digits, six unique serial digits, and one Luhn checksum.
+Whether you need to generate IMEI numbers for testing or understand how an IMEI is generated, this section covers the essentials for QA teams, marketplace analysts, and compliance partners.

 IMEI anatomy in three layers